rehan-anjum/financial-portfolio-generator/readme.md

 ## Achievements: ##
 * Increased performance times by **3x** by utilizing multithreading and parallelism
 * Developed efficient solution via use of maximum spanning tree algorithm to efficiently select stocks with high correlation and volatility
-* Optimized NP hard solutoin in polynomial computational complexity
+* Optimized NP hard solution in polynomial computational complexity
 * Created data cleaning pipeline that sanitizes input data
 * Accurately completed data analysis on portfolio and stock volatility